 This is an issue-based discussion course designed to define and explore the multifaceted consequences of environmental science issues.
 Several topics will be explored from either long-standing or current environmental science issues.
 Students are expected to conduct extensive research on relevant topics and communicate their knowledge in both oral and written assignments.

 This course surveys the major themes in geology.
 Students will examine topics such as plate tectonics, the rock cycle, surface processes, and concept of geologic time.

 How sustainable are modern human lifestyles?
 What would the world be like if they were more sustainable?
 How could we create such a world through the choices that we make as citizens, professionals, and consumers?
 Students leave traditional academic disciplines behind as they seek answers to these questions in this more than merely interdisciplinary course.
-By exploring how human systems and environmental systems interact in the context of everyday human activities, students learn how they can make choices that support both stewardship of the natural environment and long-term improvement in the quality of life for human individuals and communities.
+By learning how to diagnose and to prescribe effective responses to sustainability challenges large and small using systems thinking, backcasting, and other holistic strategies, students also learn how they can contribute to the emergence of societies that facilitate, enhance, and sustain indefinitely the well-being of human individuals, their communities, and their environments.

 How can businesses, governments, and civil society organizations work together to build environmentally sustainable economies and livable local communities in an increasingly crowded and globalized world?
 Students in this interdisciplinary course use insights drawn from the social sciences to identify assumptions about human nature and nurture that lead to environmentally unsustainable economic and development practices, then apply those insights to the practical problems of building robust national economies and healthy local communities worldwide, with an emphasis on less developed countries.
 Students spend part of the course playing and critiquing their own performance in Stratagem, a computer-assisted simulation game, in which they assume the roles of government ministers in a less developed country and try to chart a course of environmentally sustainable development for that country over more than half a century.